 - Racial and ethnic minorities experience disparities in medical treatment and health outcomes.
-For example, rates of COVID-19 among Black and Hispanic veterans are double those experienced by white veterans.
-Among Veterans Health Administration (VHA) users, Black and Hispanic veterans fare worse than or the same as white peers on many mortality measures (except suicide).
 For example, Black veterans using VHA care are more likely to die of breast cancer, colorectal cancer, and HIV than their white peers.
 Hispanic veterans are more likely to die of colorectal cancer and HIV.
 Homelessness and unemployment are also more prevalent among Black veterans. - Some veterans, including women and LGBTQ+ veterans, perceive VA health care environments as unwelcoming or threatening.
 There are also reports of delaying or foregoing VA care because of harassment.